7 Best Lightweight Backpacks of 2017

 MAX WEIGHT REC: 50lb

 Okay, so you’ve read my advice on hiking light and you’re just not sold.
 Or maybe you love the gear you have and carrying little extra weight doesn’t bother you.
-If that’s the case, check out the Osprey Atmos 65 AG (or AURA 65 AG for women).
-This backpack will hold around 65L and has an airy suspension designed to carry 50lb comfortably.
-At 4lb 6oz, it’s heavier than the packs I prefer to hike with, but it’s still a lot lighter than many traditional packs on the market and it has all the features you'll want.
+If that’s the case, check out the Osprey Atmos 65 AG (men's & women's).
+This pack will hold 65L and 50lb much more comfortably than any ultralight pack, and it's still lighter than most traditional packs.
+At 4lb 6oz, the Atmos is heavier than the packs I choose to hike with, but it’s a favorite in many backpacking circles.

-I hope you found this guide useful.
-If you want to provide feedback or recommend an item, please use my contact form to get in touch.
-I'd love to hear from you!
+I hope this guide was helpful for finding the best backpack to fit your needs.
+If you want to provide feedback or recommend an item I missed, please use my contact form to get in touch.

 Disclosure: The trust of my audience is of the utmost importance to me.
 That’s why I only recommend equipment I love from companies I trust.
 I have not been paid to review any of the products listed above.
 A couple of items were provided to me for free to review, but I purchased most of this equipment myself.
 Also, I am under no obligation to give positive reviews to any of the products listed above.
 This gear just rocks.
 This page contains affiliate links.
 Check out my terms page for more info.